MrLinder/calculator/README.md

-# calculator
+# It math calculator in beautiful dark style.
-my java hello world

-I used Java, awt, swing,
+it beautiful dark calc with math functions, i maked it on java with GUI swing.
+I hope you enjoy it.

 ![Screenshot](calc.bmp)